-Pool Cover А А А А Utility Structure А А PC Notes.
-1 L I L Note 1: Churches or other places of worship which (1) Contain not less than four thousand square feet (2) No church or other place of worship shall be control area.
-Note 2: Power lines and substations may include account of accessory uses shall not be so obnoxious or persons of ordinary temper, sensibilities, and disposed ust, smoke, or pollution.
-(4,000 sq ft) c onstructed on cessory uses c offensive as a lot having ustomarily in to be reasona less than five cidental there ably calculate to; provided d to disturb Note 3: To operate a home occupation, the following standards shall be met: (1) The home occupation must be clearly incidental to the use of the dwelling as a residence; (2) No outdoor sign, display or storage of materials, goods, supplies or equipment shall be allowed; (3) There shall be no change to the exterior of the building nor any visible evidence or signs that the residence contains a home occupation; (4) A home occupation shall not generate a nuisance such as traffic, on-street parking, noise, and electrical interference or hazards; (5) The maximum area devoted to a home occupation shall be twenty-five percent (25%) of the gross floor area of the dwelling unit; and (6) The home occupation shall not use employees who do not reside on the premises. llowed; gns that the , noise, and Note 4: Provided that a builder may have no more than one model home in a subdivision.
+Pool Cover А А А А

+Utility Structure А А

+PC Notes.

+Note 1 : Churches or other places of worship which shall: (1) Contain not loss then four thousand square fact (4,000 sq ft) of ground floor area

+(1) Contain not less than four thousand square feet (4,000 sq ft) of ground floor area.

+(2) No church or other place of worship shall be constructed on a lot having less than five (5) acres of total area.

+Note 2: Power lines and substations may include accessory uses customarily incidental thereto; provided such accessory uses shall not be so obnoxious or offensive as to be reasonably calculated to disturb persons of ordinary temper, sensibilities, and disposition by reason of vibration, noise, emission of odor, dust, smoke, or pollution.

+Note 3: To operate a home occupation, the following standards shall be met:

+(1) The home occupation must be clearly incidental to the use of the dwelling as a residence;

+(2) No outdoor sign, display or storage of materials, goods, supplies or equipment shall be allowed;

+(3) There shall be no change to the exterior of the building nor any visible evidence or signs that the residence contains a home occupation;

+(4) A home occupation shall not generate a nuisance such as traffic, on-street parking, noise, and electrical interference or hazards;

+(5) The maximum area devoted to a home occupation shall be twenty-five percent (25%) of the gross floor area of the dwelling unit; and

+(6) The home occupation shall not use employees who do not reside on the premises.

+Note 4: Provided that a builder may have no more than one model home in a subdivision.
 A model home must have a temporary certificate of occupancy and may be open for business only between the hours of six o'clock (6:00) a.m. and nine o'clock (9:00) p.m.
-Use of a structure as a model home shall terminate on the first of the following events to occur: (1) Thirty (30) days after building permits have been issued for ninety percent (90%) of the lots in the subdivision; (2) Thirty (30) days after building permits have been issued for all lots owned by the builder in the subdivision; or (3) One hundred eighty (180) days after issuance of the latest building permit to the builder for a lot in the subdivision.
-Note 5: New multi-family dwelling districts shall co Note 5: New multi-family dwelling districts shall contain less than one hundred (100) acres of land. of land.
-Note 6 : No short-term rental home shall be permitted within a five thousand foot (5,000') radius, measured from property line to property line, from any other previously established short-term rental home. · · Note 7 : No "flats" or apartment style building shall be constructed in single-family townhouse style dwelling units in a unified development. nhouse style Note 8: Accessory quarters shall comply with all the following standards: (1) Accessory quarters (may include a full kitcher principal building containing a single-family dwelli e same buildi ng site as a (2) Must include no more than six hundred square feet (600sqft) of gross floor area; unless located o the second story of a garage, in which case the maximum gross floor area is the footprint of the garage and
+Use of a structure as a model home shall terminate on the first of the following events to occur:

+(1) Thirty (30) days after building permits have been issued for ninety percent (90%) of the lots in the subdivision;

+(2) Thirty (30) days after building permits have been issued for all lots owned by the builder in the subdivision; or

+(3) One hundred eighty (180) days after issuance of the latest building permit to the builder for a lot in the subdivision.

+Note 5: New multi-family dwelling districts shall contain less than one hundred (100) acres of land.

+Note 6: No short-term rental home shall be permitted within a one thousand five hundred feet (1,500') radius, measured from property line to property line, from any other previously established short-term rental home.

+Note 7: No "flats" or apartment style building shall be constructed in single-family townhouse style dwelling units in a unified development.

+Note 8: Accessory quarters shall comply with all the following standards:

+(1) Accessory quarters (may include a full kitchen) must be located on the same building site as a principal building containing a single-family dwelling (detached) use;

+(2) Must include no more than six hundred square feet (600 sq ft) of gross floor area; unless located on the second story of a garage, in which case the maximum gross floor area is the footprint of the garage; and